Morsmalleo/AhMyth/README.md

 Support through TeamViewer is available to everyone for free.

-Do not Git Clone the Development Branch, always Git Clone the Master Branch.

 Contributions are more than welcome as this repository will continue to be maintained.

 #